sergpapa/FPC/TESTING.md

 ## Browser Compatibility

 FPC has been tested in multiple browsers with no visible issues.
-Google Chrome, Mozilla Firefox, Opera, Safari, Microsoft Edge.Appearance, functionality and responsiveness were found consistent throughout on a range of device sizes and browsers.
+Google Chrome, Mozilla Firefox, Safari, Microsoft Edge.Appearance, functionality and responsiveness were found consistent throughout on a range of device sizes and browsers.

 ## Testing User Stories